With juicy peaches, spices, and peach yogurt for extra taste and texture, this Fresh Peach Cake bakes up light, moist and delicious!

 And the best part?
 The batter is made in one bowl, and one bowl only!
 Hardly any mess to clean up, which is a winner in my book!

-So if you’re looking for a birthday dessert to make, or simply love peaches, give this Fresh Peach Cake a try!
+So if you’re looking for a birthday dessert to make, or simply love peaches, give this recipe for a peach cake a try!
 I promise you’ll love it just as much as me!

 Fresh Peach Cake Ingredients

-The ingredients needed for this fresh peach dessert are few and simple.
+The ingredients needed for this cake with peaches are few and simple.
 Here’s what goes into this peach crumb cake: